MangoHacks/Code-In-The-Dark/readme.md

 Rename the .env.example file to .env and place the dropbox keys where appropriate.

-Direct participants to the `/` and hack away.
+Direct participants to the `/` route and hack away.